moq-wg/warp-streaming-format/draft-law-moq-warpmedia.md

 * MAY overlap with other objects.
 This means timestamps may be interleaved between objects.

 A Common Media Application Format Segment {{CMAF}} meets all these requirements and is RECOMMENDED as the preferred packaging format.

+# Workflow

+A WMF publisher MUST publish a catalog track object before publishing any media track objects.

+At the completion of a session, a publisher should publish a catalog object with track count of 0.
+This SHOULD be interpreted by receivers that the publish session is complete.

 # Security Considerations